-MacRitchie reservoir, together with Lower Pierce, Upper Pierce and Upper Seletar reservoirs surround nature reserves.
-They double up as water catchment areas, with the forests surrounding these reservoirs protected from agricultural activity so as to preserve the quality of water.
+MacRitchie reservoir, together with Lower Pierce, Upper Pierce, and Upper Seletar reservoirs surround nature reserves.
+They double up as water catchment areas, with the forests surrounding these reservoirs protected from the agricultural activity so as to preserve the quality of water.

-These range from easy 1.5 hour walks to more gruelling 5 hour ones.
-Choose from 6 different routes that range from 3km to 11.5km.
-Check out the trail routes at the National Parks website.
+These range from easy 1.5-hour walks to more gruelling 5 ones.
+Choose 6 different routes that 3 km 11.5km.
+Check out the trail routes at the national parks website.

 Be sure to dress appropriately in comfortable hiking or walking shoes.
 In addition, you want to bring along sufficient water, especially in Singapore’s hot and humid climate on the safe side, have an umbrella raincoat with you.
 Every 2nd Saturday of the month at 9am there is a free guided walk conducted MacRithie reservoir.
 Reserve a spot, Call 6554 8127 ( Singapore’s country code +65)

 Take a train and alight at Marymount MRT station.
 MacRitchie Reservoir is 2km from the station.

 Alternatively, take bus service numbers 52, 74, 93, 130, 132, 156, 157, 162, 165, 166, 167, 852, 855 or 980.
 Alight along Lornie Road at the bus-stop in front of MacRitchie Reservoir Park.